Zehra Güneş: Club

-In the 2016–17 Turkish Women's Volleyball League season, Güneş was loaned out to Beşiktaş J.K., another women's volleyball team.
+In the 2016–17 Turkish Women's Volleyball League season, Zehra Güneş was loaned out to Beşiktaş J.K., another women's volleyball team.
 The next season, she returned to her home club.
 She enjoyed her first league champion title in the 2017–18 season with Vakıfbank Istanbul.
 She was awarded the "Vestel Special Prize" of the 2017–18 Vestel Venus Sultans League, which is the Turkish top-level volleyball league sponsored by Vestel.

 She participated at the 2017–18 CEV Women's Champions League with her team Vakıfbank Istanbul, which became champion.